sbabcoc/Selenium-Foundation/docs/WelcomeToSeleniumFoundation.md

 *   Facilities are provided to automatically synchronize with the page load completion at transitions (more later).
 *   At the end of each test, the browser session is closed automatically.
 *   If a test fails, a screenshot and page source are automatically saved for diagnostic purposes.
-*   If a test fails with a retriable exception (any subclass of **WebDriverException**) and automatic retry is enabled, the test is executed again.
+*   If a test fails with a retriable exception and automatic retry is enabled, the test is executed again.
+  *   NOTE: The standard retry managers consider any subclass of **WebDriverException** is deemed to be retriable.
+This can easily be customized.

 Learn more...
 * [TestNG test support](TestNGSupport.md)